This article explains Data Catalogs and their use with host-based data sets.

 Catalog Definitions and Technical Insight

-This section further explains requirements limitations for this early release of Catalogs while also providing further insight into the support files necessary to work with a protected data set.
+This section further explains requirements limitations for this early release of Catalogs while also providing further insight into the support files SSProtect creates to work with and manage the protected data set.

 Catalog Definition Requirements

-- The Catalog Target (when first browsing for Catalog content) must encapsulate the Trigger File, Data Path, and Managing App
+- The Catalog Target (when first browsing for Catalog content) must encapsulate the Trigger File and Data Path, though the Managing App can be located anywhere

 - The Catalog Target must be independent of the Default (Overlfow) Folder in every way (cannot be inside or outside of it)